Sorak Curry is one of those most basic curries, which a vast majority of

-Vinegar is common in Goan cooking, however its not used for a sorak.
+Vinegar is common in Goan cooking, however, it's not used for a sorak.
 Vinegar is added mostly to meat curries.

-So, if you don't get any of those ingredients, just use lime juice as this does the trick most of the time and the coconut based curry tastes great, although a bit different, with the lime/lemon juice.
+So, if you don't get any of those ingredients, just use lime juice as this does the trick most of the time and the coconut-based curry tastes great, although a bit different, with the lime/lemon juice.

 Cucumber tree fruits are very seasonal and harvest season is the Indian summer, from May to June.

 In March I usually use small green unripe mangoes because we have a lot of those.
-In Europe I would just use tamarind paste or lime juice.

 So, as you can see there is seriously no rocket science behind a quality homemade basic goan coconut Curry.

 I ALWAYS use my basic goan curry paste [link to recipe] and I would suggest you do the same.

 To make the rest of the curry easily, you just need to make sure that you use fresh ingredients such as fresh chili and curry leaves.

-I know these days you do get fresh curry leaves bundled in special asian stores or bigger wholesale markets in europe and generally speaking western world.
+I know these days you do get fresh curry leaves bundled in special Asian stores or bigger wholesale markets in Europe and generally speaking the western world.

 Curry powder has nothing to do with curry leaves and is a British thing [Balti Curries].

-The Sorak curry is a one-pot, 20 minute, vegan and gluten-free dish that can be served as lunch or weeknight dish with rice, vegetable stir fries, fried vegetables or fish and spicy hot pickles (Vegans skip the fish).
+The Sorak curry is a one-pot, 20 minute, a vegan and gluten-free dish that can be served as lunch or a weeknight dish with rice, vegetable stir-fries, fried vegetables or fish and spicy hot pickles (Vegans skip the fish).

-Sorak Curry Recipe below:
+Sorak Curry Recipe